 SaaS = Software as a service

 Software as a service (SaaS) is a software and licensing delivery model in which software is licensed on a subscription basis and is centrally hosted.
-SwiftERM is one popular example of an SaaS ecommerce platform.
+SwiftERM is one popular example of a SaaS ecommerce platform.

 UX = User Experience